 Whatever gf flour you use, when baking you need to look at one thing in particular: xanthan gum.
 Xanthan gum is essentially a gluten substitute.
 Some all purpose gluten free flours already contain it, and some don’t.
 If your gf flour does not, you’ll need to add it or one of the other gluten stand-ins!

 Gluten is the “glue” that holds everything together in baking.
-When gasses bubble up as our baked goods cook, gluten provides the structure to allow dough and batter to stretch and rise and contain those gasses.
+When gasses bubble up as our baked goods cook, gluten provides the structure and elasticity to allow dough and batter to stretch and rise and contain those gasses.
 Without it, our breads and cakes become a flat, crumbly mess.
 We need to replace that gluten with something else in gluten free baking.
 Xanthan gum is the most common gluten substitute because it most closely approximates the results we get with gluten, but there are other options: guar gum, psyllium fiber, agar agar, and more.
-We’ll explore this more in a future post, but for now, the general rule is to add 1tsp xanthan gum per cup of gf flour for cookies and cakes, and 2tsp per cup of flour for breads.
+We’ll explore this more in a future post, but for now, the general rule is to add around 1/2 tsp xanthan gum per cup of gf flour for cookies and cakes, and 1 tsp per cup of flour for breads.

 With your flours, sugar, pudding mix, baking powder, and salt in the mixing bowl, it’s time to add your room temperature butter and vegetable oil.
 I have a confession to make here.
 I’m a butter snob, and unapologetically so.
-Given the choice and the funds, I will splurge on cultured European butter for baking every time – especially in a cake as rich as this one.
+Given the access and the funds, I will splurge on cultured European butter for baking every time – especially in a cake as rich as this one.
 Cultured butter has been treated with bacterial cultures, much like yogurt, and this adds flavor.
 European butter has a higher butterfat content than most American butters, and makes for richer dishes.
-I challenge anyone who thinks this is silly to bake two batches of your favorite cookies: one with a cheapo butter, and one with the best stuff you can find (which may be in the artisan cheese section of your grocery store).
+I challenge anyone who thinks this is silly to bake two batches of your favorite cookies: one with a standard butter, and one with the best stuff you can find (which may be in the artisan cheese section of your grocery store).
 Gather your friends and family for a taste test, and I promise you’ll all be infected with buttersnobitis, too!
+Once afflicted, Kerrygold and Lurpak are both outstanding, and easy enough on the wallet for every-day meals.
+When you want to bang on the big drum, try Échiré, the butter with a cult following.

 Mix on medium speed until you have a sandy consistency, then add your room temperature milk, still mixing.
 Add your room temperature eggs one at a time.
 Pause the mixer, scrape down the sides of the bowl, and mix again until well combined.

 Let’s pause our discussion here too, and talk about why we want room temperature ingredients when baking.
-Simply put, cold ingredients won’t incorporate as evenly as they would at room temp, leading to clumpy batters, less air trapped inside, and a less fluffy cake.
+Simply put, cold ingredients won’t incorporate as evenly as they would at room temp, leading to clumpy batters with less air whipped into it, and a less fluffy cake.
 If you’re deep into your recipe and realize that you forgot to take something out of the fridge ahead of time, we have some easy fixes.

 Now it’s time to add your coconut rum and vanilla or coconut extract, and you have some choices to make.
 I’ve made this cake with Malibu Rum and Koloa Coconut Rum.
 Malibu made it sweeter, and Koloa had a more crisp and fresh coconut flavor.
 The Koloa was definitely also more potent, with 40% alcohol by volume compared to Malibu’s 21%.
 Both versions were fantastic!
 There are many other coconut rums out there on the market, and we’d love to hear what you used and how it turned out!
 Drop us a line or feel free to leave a comment below!